brobertspierel/LTOP_FTV_Py/docs/source/general_setup.rst

 **Important**

 Before starting, there are a few things you must do.
 The first and most important is to update the params.py file according to the directions laid out above.
-The second and crucial element is to set up the necessary components for GCS.
+The second crucial element is to set up the necessary components for GCS.

 Instructions for setting up GCS:
 NOTE that if you are a regular user of GCS and already have projects/buckets created you can likely skip this step or amend how the code is working to suite your needs.
 This is meant to be a starter for those who have not used GCS before.

 1. Create or check to see that you have a `GCS account <https://cloud.google.com/gcp?utm_source=google&utm_medium=cpc&utm_campaign=na-US-all-en-dr-bkws-all-all-trial-e-dr-1011347&utm_content=text-ad-none-any-DEV_c-CRE_622022396323-ADGP_Desk%20%7C%20BKWS%20-%20EXA%20%7C%20Txt%20~%20Google%20Cloud%20Platform%20Core-KWID_43700073027148699-kwd-6458750523&utm_term=KW_google%20cloud-ST_google%20cloud&gclid=Cj0KCQjwnbmaBhD-ARIsAGTPcfXFH3iizzepFJ4jBJwrT_T5t2HBrNZed5qcdRsU6FgZZ7oxvDTGKF8aAvjAEALw_wcB&gclsrc=aw.ds>`_

 2. Install the google-cloud-storage python module.
 Follow `these directions <https://cloud.google.com/sdk/docs/install>`_ to install the google cloud sdk.